grpc/proposal/A72-open-telemetry-tracing.md

       // the overloaded set(Metadata, String, byte[]) method added by gRPC.
       ((GrpcCommonSetter) setter).set((Metadata) carrier, "grpc-trace-bin", value);
     } else {
-      // Slow path for C++. gRPC C++ does not have runtime type inspection, so we
-      // encode bytes to String to comply with the TextMapSetter API.
-This code
-      // path is also used in the situation where GrpcTraceBinPropagator
+      // Slow path.
+For the situation where GrpcTraceBinPropagator is used with
-      // is used with a TextMapSetter externally. setter.set(carrier, "grpc-trace-bin", Base64.getEncoder().encodeToString(value));
+      // a TextMapSetter externally.
+      setter.set(carrier, "grpc-trace-bin", Base64.getEncoder().encodeToString(value));
     }
   }